 Facebook Ads was a feature introduced to the platform in 2007.
 While a lot has changed over the years, the foundational principles have remained the same.
-Every online marketing channel has its own ad platform, and each of them have their own strengths and weaknesses, but what makes Facebook Ads stand out is its ability to target its users using information that it gleams from our profiles, posts, pastimes, and people we’re connected with.
+Every online marketing channel has its own ad platform, and each of them have their own strengths and weaknesses, but what makes Facebook Ads stand out is its ability to target its users using information that it collects from our profiles, posts, pastimes, and people we’re connected with.

 Just because Facebook Ads have been around for a while, don’t think that you’ve missed the boat.
-You may be surprised to learn that there are 60 million pages on Facebook and only 7 million ad accounts, so there is so much potential for you to tap into.
+You may be surprised to learn that there are 60 million pages on Facebook and only 7 million ad accounts, so there is a lot of potential for you to tap into.

 If you don’t already have a Facebook business page, read our blog post with tips on how to start off strong.